-Rory McIlroy fires three-over par 73 in first round of Northern Trust Open
+Rory McIlroy seven off pace after two-under-par 68 in Northern Trust second round

 - From the section Golf

-Rory McIlroy is nine shots behind the clubhouse leader after shooting a disappointing first round of three-over-par 73 at the Northern Trust Open.
+Spieth and Venezuelan Vegas fired second rounds of five-under 65 on Friday, with Fowler signing for a 66 and Johnson shooting a 69.

-The Northern Irishman carded three birdies and six bogeys to lie nine adrift of American Russell Henley.
+Matt Kuchar (64) and Bubba Watson (68) are one shot behind the leading quartet.

-The New York tournament is the first of four held over a five-week period which McIlroy intends to play in a bid to retain his FedEx Cup title.
+The tournament is the first of four held over a five-week period which McIlroy intends to play in a bid to retain his FedEx Cup title.

 He will also compete in the Dunhill Links event in Scotland.